gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

-# Digit PCB Assembly
+# Controller and Digit 1 PCB Assembly

-The display has 4 digits.
-The digits are numbered from right to left, 0-3, when looking at the front of display.
-The digit PCBs are digits 0, 2, and 3 whereas the controller PCB is digit 1 and includes the colons.
-The digit PCBs are the foundation of the display and serve several important functions:
+Digit 1 and the colons are on a single PCB.
+Digit 1 is identical to digits 0, 2, and 3 except it is contained on a single PCB with the colons.
+The controller operates the colons and is the central command and control for the display performing the following functions:

+- Sends commands to digits as to what to display (i.e. 0-9, A-F)
+- Sends commands for the brightness of the digits
-- provides a mechanical backstop to the actuator's segment when retracting into the display
+- When in the Admin mode, it will transmit its own wifi service that provides a way to change the display settings
-- provides a consistent distance of dispersion for the lighting of the segment, giving each segment a uniform glow rather than spots of light
-- provides the traditional role of reducing the wiring, efficiently connects various electronic component minimizing the overall size, reliable, cost-effective, and consistent quality of the circuitry
+- Manages the scheduler, which is the mechanism for displaying time, date, external temperature and humidity, and interior temperature and humidity.
+- When connected to a wifi network, it will obtain its public facing IP address, look up the time zone it is located in, and set the display to the local time
+- When connected to a wifi network, it will obtain the closest weather station and, depending on the scheduler, may display the external temperature and humidity.
+- Manages the low power consumption mode by turning off the power to digits 0-3.
+When awakened, it will turn back on the power to digits 0-3.

 This section details the assembly of digits 0, 2, and 3.